 Early Life

-Ralph Lauren, born Ralph Lifshitz on October 14, 1939, in the Bronx, New York, was the third of four children to Ashkenazi Jewish immigrants.
-Growing up in a modest household, he developed a keen sense of style early on, inspired by Hollywood icons.
-At the age of 16, he and his brother Jerry changed their last name to Lauren to avoid teasing.
+Ralph Lauren, born Ralph Lifshitz on October 14, 1939, in the Bronx, New York.
+He was born to Ashkenazi Jewish immigrants.
+At the age of 16, he and his brother changed their last name to Lauren.
+Lauren attended Baruch College of the City University of New York (CUNY), where he studied business, although he dropped out after two years.
+Lauren served in the United States Army from 1962 to 1964.

 Rise to Success